UnityTech/data-pipeline-challenge/README.md

 # Assignment

-You have been given access to files containing data describing all of the airline flights in the U.S. from 1987-2008.
+You have been given access to files containing data describing all of the airline flights in the U.S. from 2000-2008.

 A "route" is an ordered pair of cities from source to destination (e.g., SFO to BOS).
 Note that since the pair is ordered, "SFO-BOS" is not the same thing as "BOS-SFO".

-Design and implement (with proper unit tests) a Hadoop program in Java to answer the following question:
+Design and implement (with proper unit tests) a Hadoop program in Java to compute the following:

 For each route, calculate the average number of minutes late that the flights were over the data files provided and output the 100 routes with the largest average arrival delay.

 ## Equipment

-You have been given access to an Amazon EMR cluster and an S3 bucket containing data to be analyzed.
-Your Hadoop job should run on the cluster, reading the data files from the S3 bucket and writing the output file there.
+The data files to use as input are in the S3 bucket at <s3://unity-public-data/flight_data/>.
+Install Hadoop on your computer and run your program using Hadoop in Local (Standalone) Mode.

 ## Additional notes